ligato/docs/docs/tutorials/08_grpc-tutorial.md

            options.go
 ```

-The `grpc_client.go` contains a GRPC plugin definition, GRPC connection and a client initialization function, and will be used to generate test data.
-The `options.go` file defines an adapter used by the application.
-The `main.go` contains all the necessary code to set up the plugin.
+The `grpc_client.go` file contains a gRPC plugin definition, gRPC connection, and a client initialization function.
+The gRPC plugin can also generate test data.

+The `options.go` file defines an adapter that is used by the application.
+The `main.go` file contains all necessary code to set up the plugin.

+---

-### The GRPC plugin
+### gRPC plugin

-We will start by creating the generic GRPC plugin.
+To create the generic gRPC plugin, you'll need to start with the gRPC client plugin skeleton defined in the `/grpc/plugins/grpc/grpc_client.go` file.

+This file contains the following:

+- Main plugin structure and external dependencies.
-**1. Define the GRPC client plugin skeleton** in `/grpc/plugins/grpc/grpc_client.go`.
-This consists of the main plugin structure, external dependencies and three functions  required to implement the [plugin interface:](https://github.com/ligato/cn-infra/blob/master/infra/infra.go) `Init()`, `Close()` and `String()`.
+- Three methods required to implement the plugin interface: `Init()`, `Close()` and `String()`:
 ```go
 package grpc